Skip to main content

 Interplay with Other Endocrine Axes

-The operates as an interconnected web, and the impact of growth hormone excess extends beyond direct beta cell effects, influencing other hormonal axes that modulate glucose metabolism.
+The endocrine system operates as an interconnected web, and the impact of growth hormone excess extends beyond direct beta cell effects, influencing other hormonal axes that modulate glucose metabolism.
 The hypothalamic-pituitary-adrenal (HPA) axis, responsible for cortisol production, can be affected.

 Chronic stress, often associated with metabolic dysfunction, can elevate cortisol, which further exacerbates insulin resistance and places additional strain on beta cells.
 Similarly, the hypothalamic-pituitary-gonadal (HPG) axis, regulating sex hormones, plays a role in metabolic health.
 Imbalances in testosterone or estrogen can influence insulin sensitivity and fat distribution, creating a more challenging environment for beta cells.